-- Sakyou, meanwhile, has more of a mullet, leads to the same Face of an Angel, Mind of a Demon effect as Karasu
+- Sakyou, meanwhile, has more of a mullet, leads to the same Face of an Angel, Mind of a Demon effect as Karasu.

-- He's more manly than your standard 'pretty boy' as a giant muscular viking, but The Mighty Thor deserves a mention for his long blonde hair and numerous female admirers.
+- He's more manly than your standard "pretty boy" as a giant muscular viking, but The Mighty Thor deserves a mention for his long blonde hair and numerous female admirers.
 He ain't called Goldilocks for nothin', true believers!

-- It is impossible for anyone to have hair as gorgeously maintained as Legolas' without it being all they think about or without access to cleaning agents and facilities.
-The best analysis of what it would take to keep that hair up on the quest for the one ring can be found in jpurnal for Legolas in The Very Secret Diaries.
+- The Lord of the Rings: Legolas is the main example, although according to Tolkien, all Elves fit this trope.
+It is impossible for anyone to have hair as gorgeously maintained as Legolas's without it being all they think about or without access to cleaning agents and facilities.
+The best analysis of what it would take to keep that hair up on the quest for the one ring can be found in journal for Legolas in The Very Secret Diaries.

 - Prince Roger McClintock's long hair and prettyboy looks, combined with behaving like a useless fop in rebellion to his family, makes his bodyguards dismiss him as a useless load when they become stranded on Marduk as a result of a coup attempt, though as the series continues they realize their dismissal of him due to the appearance was a mistake.